devjohnt/practice-for-geckos/README.md

 3. Make some changes and commit them.
 4. Push our changes to remote.
 5. Make a Pull Request.
+6. Make a comment for a pull request.
+7. Make changes in our code when our pull request is still active.
+8. Review another's pull request.
-6. Merge the Pull Request with our default branch.
+9. Make sure we are up to date with default branch.
+10. Answering reviews and push it back.

 ## 1. Clone this Repo
 * Make a new directory on your local device named as 'practice-for-geckos'